-When I quit my last events band, I wrote a letter of resignation to my talent broker.
+When I quit my last events band, I wrote a resignation letter to my talent broker.
 Indeed, this letter was inspired by the Lord, and later when I reread it, I realized that I had been given a piece of personal scripture intended for MY benefit.

-One Sunday morning in April 2019, I got an unexpected call from a band-mate.
-He was quitting the band (something that I had contemplated doing myself for a LONG time).
-For some reason, the conversation left me extremely agitated.
+One Sunday morning in April 2019, I got an unexpected call from a bandmate.
+He was quitting the band (something I had contemplated doing myself for a LONG time).
+For some reason, the conversation left me highly agitated.
 It drove me to my knees as soon as I hung up the phone.

 I spent most of the day in prayer and still was distraught and confused when I finally went to bed.
 There weren’t any dreams or visions in the night, but the next morning I woke up knowing without a doubt what needed to be done.
 I got up and fired off an email to my booking agent:

 “Over the past 6 months, I’ve found faith in prayer and have received personal revelation from God like never before.
 Yesterday, I spent a good portion of the day in prayer.
 This morning I awoke with an answer in my mind and a level of peace regarding my music career that I have not felt in over a decade.
 In a still small voice, God spoke to me.